A sample CI/CD pipeline for Azure Automation account

 Tools in hand

-Instead of implementing the deployment in a ‘quick and dirty’ way, I decided to look for something more reusable and easier to maintain.
-As I already had some experience with PSDepend for dependency management, I turned my attention to PSDeploy – a tool to simplify PowerShell-based deployments with a declarative approach for defining the deployment configurations.
-It is quite well documented and, what is more important, extensible.
+Instead of implementing the deployment in a ‘quick and dirty’ way, I looked for something more reusable and easier to maintain.
+As I already had some experience with PSDepend for dependency management, I focused on PSDeploy – a tool to simplify PowerShell-based deployments with a declarative approach for defining the deployment configurations.
+It is pretty well documented and, more importantly, extensible.

 It took me some time to figure out how the whole deployment process works in PSDeploy and to create corresponding deployment scripts for Azure Automation runbooks, modules, and DSC configurations.
-The script logic for runbooks and DSC configuration is pretty simple and hardly needs an explanation.
-For modules, however, I had to implement deploying from three different sources – local source, public PowerShell gallery, and from a private feed, to make it a more versatile solution.
-Initially, I even thought about automatically creating a Storage account for module files upload for handling local and private modules, but later decide to abandon that functionality as it might create probably unwanted changes outside of the deployment target scope.
+The script logic for runbooks and DSC configuration is simple and hardly needs an explanation.
+For modules, however, I had to implement deploying from three different sources – a local source, a public PowerShell gallery, and a private feed, to make it a more versatile solution.
+Initially, I even thought about automatically creating a Storage account for module file upload for handling local and private modules, but later decided to abandon that functionality as it might create probably unwanted changes outside of the deployment target scope.

-So, now I can define a deployment configuration like the following in source code:
+So, now I can define a deployment configuration like the following in the source code:

 And initiate the deployment with a single invocation of PSDeploy in a pipeline: